-This proposed rulemaking is not expected to have adverse fiscal impact on the regulated community.
-Since it is discretionary for a retail licensee to take advantage of the increased prize limits, additional costs are not associated with compliance with the proposed rulemaking.
-In fact, this proposed rulemaking is expected to have a positive fiscal impact for certain retail licensees who may be able to increase the draw to their establishments by offering prizes of higher monetary value at various events, tournaments and contests.
-However, the potential positive fiscal impact upon those retail licensees which choose to take advantage of the proposed rulemaking cannot be quantified.
+This final-form rulemaking is not expected to have adverse fiscal impact on the regulated community.
+Since it is discretionary for a retail licensee to take advantage of the increased prize limits, additional costs are not associated with compliance with the final-form rulemaking.
+In fact, this final-form rulemaking is expected to have a positive fiscal impact for certain retail licensees who may be able to increase the draw to their establishments by offering prizes of higher monetary value at various events, tournaments and contests.
+However, the potential positive fiscal impact upon those retail licensees which choose to take advantage of the final-form rulemaking cannot be quantified.

-This proposed rulemaking is not expected to have adverse fiscal impact on State or local governments.
+This final-form rulemaking is not expected to have adverse fiscal impact on State or local governments.